-Following the announcement allowing small wedding ceremonies in England from 4th July, the government published guidance to assist with planning a Covid-19 secure small wedding of up to 30 people and have updated it several times since: Click here for government guidance for small weddings which was updated on 12th October 2020 with the introduction of local COVID alert levels.
+Following the announcement allowing small wedding ceremonies in England from 4th July, the government published guidance to assist with planning a Covid-19 secure small wedding and have updated it several times since: Click here for government guidance for small weddings

 UPDATE: On 5th August 2020, Cumbria Registration Service announced that from 8th August 2020, it will be mandatory for all guests at a ceremony in a registry office or approved venue to wear a face covering (unless exempt for medical reasons): Click here for more information on Cumbria Registration Service website

-The restrictions on numbers, requirements for social distancing, limitations on post-ceremony celebrations and uncertainty about how long restrictions will apply, continue to leave many couples pondering what to do - especially those with weddings planned for autumn 2020 and winter 2020/21.
+The restrictions on numbers, requirements for social distancing, limitations on post-ceremony celebrations and uncertainty about how long any restrictions will apply, continue to leave many couples pondering what to do - especially those with weddings planned for winter and spring 2021.
 Obviously your best sources of information and guidance as you think about what to do will be your wedding planner, venue staff and the officiant for your wedding.
 However, I'm also ready to help in any way I can - including modifying your package, adapting my approach, changing your date, switching to a different venue or refunding your deposit.

 If you're able to go ahead despite restrictions

-If you're able to go ahead with your wedding in a form that you're happy with despite the restrictions, then that will be amazing!
-For those already planning very small or 'Just Us' weddings, it may well be possible to go ahead with minimal impact on your plans.
+If you're able to go ahead with your wedding in a form that you're happy with despite any restrictions in place at the time of your wedding, then that will be amazing!
+For those already planning very small or 'Just Us' weddings, it may well be possible to go ahead with minimal impact on your plans, except during lockdown periods.
 In anticipation of this, I've adapted my approach to capturing your wedding to ensure I operate in a Covid-19 secure way without putting anyone at risk.
 For example, I'm staying home as much as possible to keep well, I'm keeping up to date with changes in guidance for social distancing, I've done a mental risk assessment for each stage of the wedding and I've developed a list of things to talk through with you beforehand.